shchodro/serverless-workshop/README.md

 3\.
 In the "Pool Name" text box, name your user pool **[Your CloudFormation stack name]-userpool**.
 For example, if you named your CloudFormation stack "sample" earlier, then your user pool name would be "sample-userpool".
 After naming your User Pool, click **Step through Settings** to continue with manual setup.

 4\.
-On the attributes page, select the required checkbox for the following attributes: **email, name, phone number**.
+On the attributes page, select the "Required" checkbox for the following attributes: **email, name, phone number**.

 * Cognito User Pools allows you to define attributes that you'd like to associate with users of your application.
 These represent values that your users will provide when they sign up for your app.
 They are available to your application as a part of the session data provided to your client apps when users authenticate with Cognito.

 5\.
 Click the link "Add custom attribute".
 Leave all the defaults and type a "Name" of **slackuser** exactly as typed here.
-Add 2 additional custom attributes, **slackteamdomain** and **camp**.
+Add 2 additional custom attributes: **slackteamdomain** and **camp**.

 * Within a User Pool, you can specify custom attributes which you define when you create the User Pool.
 For the Zombie Survivor chat application, we will include 3 custom attributes.